atwalsh/USNWC-Trails/README.md

 # USNWC-cf

-API endpoint to check the status of the [USNWC](https://usnwc.org/) trail system use Google Cloud Functions.
+API endpoint to check the status of the [USNWC](https://usnwc.org/) trail system using Google Cloud Functions.

 [Check the status ↗][1]